 Returning to work after a career break

-As daunting as it may seem, returning to work after a long absence can be made even more difficult due to a lack of confidence.
-A career restart is a major undertaking, no matter what the reason for your hiatus, whether it was to care for your children or pursue your passions.
-It won’t be enough to bombard employers with your resumes or CVs.
+Returning to work after a career break, as daunting as it may appear, can be made even more difficult by a lack of confidence.
+A career restart is a significant undertaking, regardless of the reason for your hiatus, whether it was to care for your children or pursue your interests.
+It will not suffice to flood employers with resumes or CVs.

-For the best results, you need to take advantage of as many opportunities as possible.
+To achieve the best outcomes, you must seize as many opportunities as possible.

 To help you achieve your goal of getting back into the work, here are some tips and steps you can action right away: